 Increase Your Fixed Return While Still Benefiting Ministry

-In this edition of Alliance Financial Care, I’m interviewing Joseph Padilla, Vice President for Development with The Orchard Foundation, about charitable gift annuities (CGA).
-We specifically want to address how ADF investors can increase your fixed return anywhere from 4.6% to 9% (it varies by age) while still benefiting your ministry by partnering directly with The Orchard Foundation.
+In this edition of Alliance Financial Care, I’m interviewing Joseph Padilla, Vice President for Ministry Relationships here at Orchard Alliance, about charitable gift annuities (CGA).
+We specifically want to address how investors like you can increase your fixed return anywhere from 4.6% to 9% (it varies by age) while still benefiting your ministry by partnering directly with Orchard Alliance.

 Can you help explain what a CGA is?